6123 SCOUT TRAIL

 Scouting builds confidence, self-esteem, and self-reliance, through encouragement, recognition and exposure to challenging new experiences.
-No other program offers teh combination of training and real life experiences that scouting does to build decision-making skills, initiative, social skills and respect.
+No other program offers the combination of training and real-life experiences that scouting does to build decision-making skills, initiative, social skills, and respect.

 Positive Role Models:

-In 2000, eight out of ten children in the United States were living in a single parent home.
+In 2000, eight out of ten children in the United States were living in a single-parent home.
 Scouting provides its members with vital influences of caring, responsible volunteers whose guidance and friendship are essential to their development.
-The informal, fun environment of scounting helps youth form meaningful relationships with adults.
+The informal, fun environment of scouting helps youth form meaningful relationships with adults.